oddbird/susy/docs/index.rst

 These are the features we're working on next:

-- Add optional ``px`` fallback for output in ``rem`` units.
-- Respect Compass support settings when they are available.
-- Add syntax to help with the transition from Susy 1.
+- Add IE support to new syntax.
+- Move SusyOne syntax onto new math/output modules.
 - Add padding/margin options to the ``span`` mixin, for simpler output.

 We're always happy to hear your ideas as well.